Time Derivatives of Weak Values: Conclusions

 In this paper, the electric and magnetic fields are treated as external elements of the single-particle Schrödinger equation: the simulated particle used to compute the weak value (which later senses the electromagnetic fields) is affected by these fields, but the fields themselves are not affected by the particle.
-The electromagnetic fields are generated by other particles that are not explicitly simulated.
-Including these other particles, together with the electron used for sensing, in a many-particle Schrödinger equation, together with the quantization of the electromagnetic fields \cite{destefani2022}, would imply a significant increase in the computational burden needed to extract numerical predictions \cite{destefani2023b}, but it would not modify the conclusions elaborated in this paper.
-Thus, the quantum sensors described here are able to measure the full quantum electric $\mathbf{E}(\textbf{x},t)$ and magnetic $\mathbf{B}(\textbf{x},t)$ fields.
-The possibility of measuring how the quantum electromagnetic fields are distributed in space and time is a demonstration of the richness of characterizing quantum systems by local-in-position weak values rather than ensemble values.
+This approach is the so-called semi-classical treatment of light and matter.
+The possibility of measuring how electromagnetic fields are distributed in space and time demonstrates the richness of using local-in-position weak values, rather than ensemble values, to characterize physical systems.
+Future work aims to extend the ideas discussed here to weak values in which both the simulated particle (i.e., matter) and the electromagnetic fields (i.e., light) are quantized.\footnote{For example, in the framework of cavity quantum electrodynamics~\cite{optics}, where light is confined within an optical resonator, if we assume that energy restrictions ensure that only the fundamental mode of the resonator is available, the quantum treatment of light can be readily incorporated into the Schrödinger equation used in this work.
+This essentially requires adding the pair of non-commuting operators that arise from the canonical quantization of the classical canonical degrees of freedom, i.e., the Fourier amplitude of the single mode, to describe the quantum light inside the optical cavity~\cite{destefani2022}.}

 We emphasize that no fundamental (ontological) conclusions can be drawn from the results of this paper, as all mathematical predictions presented here hold under any interpretation of quantum mechanics.
 The purpose of this work is not to address the ontological meaning of weak values but rather to investigate their time derivatives and practical applicability.
 Similarly, the privileged connection between weak values post-selected in position and the Bohmian properties of a quantum system is not intended to argue that Bohmian mechanics is true, but only to highlight its usefulness in envisioning empirical protocols for characterizing novel \textit{local} properties of quantum systems.